 What causes job satisfaction?

 Many factors can contribute to an employee’s job satisfaction.
 They need to be recognized and feel appreciated for their work.
 This is usually done through praise and compensation as well.

-Independence and calmness at work, such as with adequate breaks, boosts satisfaction.
+Independence and calmness at work, such as with adequate breaks, boost satisfaction.
 Additionally, they must feel like their work is truly meaningful.
-This is done through connecting company goals with individual goals.
+This is done by connecting company goals with individual goals.